Skip to main content

 Let's take a look at the leading policies:

-A more inclusive SEND-focused system
+SEND reform and a more inclusive system

 Strengthening behaviour, attendance and school culture